tessops/pulumi-yandex-k8s-provider/Readme.md

 `clusterName` is required.

-Provider asumes that you also hgave those variables in your Pulumi.<stackname>.yaml to interact with YandexCloud(Cloudil) api:
+Provider asumes that you also have those variables in your `Pulumi.<yourStackName>.yaml` to interact with YandexCloud(Cloudil) api:

 ```yaml
 yandex:cloudId: <cloudId>